-Management estimates that \$234,000 of revenues will be available for appropriation in the general fund in the upcoming year.
+Management estimates that a similar level of revenues (compared to 2020) will be available for appropriation in the general fund in the 2021 budget.

 The Consortium continues to review all budget line items for opportunities to reduce expenditures when possible.
 The budget will be monitored during the year to identify any necessary amendments.
-In 2020, the Consortium plans again to use its available resources to provide essential services and to maintain the Consortium's financial reserves at similar levels.
+In 2021, the Consortium plans again to use its available resources to provide essential services and to maintain the Consortium's financial reserves at similar levels.